 Cyberstalking laws were originally enacted in the late 1980s to prevent criminals from threatening people with violence via the Internet.

-This led to new statutes, including the federal CFAA, which was passed in 1984.
+This led to new statutes, including the federal CFAA, passed in 1984.

-In the past few years, cyberstalking has become a serious problem for many people.
-In fact, cyberstalking is a form of harassment, and according to the National Center for Victims of Crime, about 8.2 million women and 2.5 million men were victims of stalking in 2013.
+Cyberstalking has become a serious problem for many people in the past few years.
+Cyberstalking is a form of harassment, and according to the National Center for Victims of Crime, about 8.2 million women and 2.5 million men were victims of stalking in 2013.

 It’s not just a problem for women.
-Men are also victims, but they are much less likely to report the crime.
+Men are also victims but are much less likely to report the crime.

 The first thing you need to know about cyberstalking is that you cannot be prosecuted for it unless it causes physical or emotional harm to you or your children.
 The law only covers electronic communication, which includes texts, emails, social media posts, and instant messages.